dljx/chat-transcribe/Readme.md

 # Near-Realtime Transcription with Gemini and Streamlit

 This project demonstrates how to perform near-realtime audio transcription using Google AI's Gemini model and Streamlit for a user-friendly web interface.
-It's designed for DBS Bank customer service use cases.

 ## Features

 * **Near-realtime transcription:** Transcribes audio from the user's microphone in near real-time using Gemini's powerful speech-to-text capabilities.